gregdchan/gregdchan/README.md

 Pronouns: He, Him
 <br>Email: gregdchan@gmail.com

-I'm an experienced IT and digital communications professional with a growing interest in programming and design for accessibility.
+I'm an experienced IT and digital communications professional with a growing interest in design for accessibility.

 <!--
 **gregdchan/gregdchan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.